10up/snapshots/README.md

 aws_secret_access_key = <your-secret-access-key>
 ```

 Depending on your setup, you may need to create the `~/.aws` directory and the `credentials` file inside of your local environment.
-If you are using a VM or container, you may need to create the file in your local environment and then copy it into the VM or container.

 More information in [AWS documentation](https://docs.aws.amazon.com/sdk-for-php/v3/developer-guide/guide_credentials_profiles.html).